 The latest model of this tool comes with support for more AT commands, provided there's app support.
 It features optimized firmware and reduced power consumption.
 It's compatible with iPhone, iPad, and Android phones and tablets via dual-mode Bluetooth 4.0 (Classic + LE), making it a versatile choice for users with different devices.

-Works with All OBD II/EOBD Compliant Vehicles
+Works with all OBD II/EOBD-compliant

 This tool works with all OBD II/EOBD-compliant cars and light trucks.
 In the United States, it has supported vehicles since 1996, without any brand limitation.
 It also supports all five OBD II protocols: CAN, KWP2000, ISO9141-2, J1850 VPW, and J1850 PWM.
 This wide range of compatibility makes it a must-have for all car owners.